thatgirldorian/Timer-App-with-JavaScript/README.md

 # Timer-App-with-JavaScript

 This is an application that allows you to set a timer.
-It works like a stop watch and can count down from a number of seconds.
+It works like a stop watch and will count down from a number of seconds.
 I created it with vanilla JavaScript.

 <h3>Issues faced & resolution:</h3>
 I struggled with finding a way to give the circle's stroke attribute a gradient color.
 However, I was able to resolve this by setting the linearGradient in the <b>def</b> attribute like so: